 noun (plural same or Cherokees)

-1A member of an American Indian people of the southeastern US, now living on reservations in Oklahoma and North Carolina.
+1A member of an American Indian people formerly inhabiting much of the southern US, now living on reservations in Oklahoma and North Carolina.

 - Many Indians died when the United States army took the Cherokees to Oklahoma.

 - North Carolina forced the Cherokees out onto the Trail of Tears in the 1830s.

 - The offspring of unions between Cherokees became members of their mother's clan.

 2 [mass noun] The Iroquoian language of the Cherokee, which has had its own script since 1820 and has about 11,000 speakers.

 - It is used in the Indian churches and at the stomp grounds, and many children still grow up with Cherokee as their first language, learning English when they go to school.

 - So we were a literate people, therefore most of our mythology has been codified and has been written down, either in Cherokee or in Cherokee and then translated to English.

 - In the 1820's the most impressive cultural change was made as an actual written language derived from the Cherokee spoken word was created.

 - The nation was overrun by refugees from the Creek and Cherokee nations, however, which were occupied by troops.